hackerdude/jiratotaskmanagers/README.markdown

 The password for your JIRA account will be saved on a file on your computer called `~/.jiratoomnifocus/jira_credentials.yml`.
 It is encrypted using blowfish using a constant key.

-As long as both your jiratoomnifocus script and your credentials file are secured as (chmod 700 and owned by the user that will be running it on cron), you should be okay and secure (unless someone breaks into your account, in which case you have bigger problems than your JIRA access!).
+As long as both your credentials file are secured as (chmod 700) and owned by the user that will be running it on cron), you should be okay and secure (unless someone breaks into your account, in which case you have bigger problems than your JIRA access!).

 If this bothers you, you can set the environment variable `JIRA_TO_TASKS_CRYPT_KEY` to have the configuration store use a different key.
 You will need to run -C to clear the config that uses the old key.